Skip to main content

 5. Let everyone have their say

-6. Follow the agenda, and take minutes
+6. Follow the agenda and take minutes

 7. Follow up on the meeting

-Use a post-mortem template
+Use a post-mortem template to help you on your way

 Take these tips to the next level by creating a post-mortem meeting template to keep your analyses easy to track and compare from one project to the next.
 Of course, you can customize your plan to whatever fits your team and your project best.
 But here’s a good place to start: